Category: Choices

 “ALL ABOARD”

 I pick up my skirt and my carpetbag and walk toward the train.
-As I lift a dainty shoe up to the lowest step, my fluffy white petticoats peek out from under the rich blue satin skirt of my dress, tightly cinched at the waist.
+As I lift a dainty shoe up to the lowest step, my fluffy white petticoats peek out from under my dress’s rich blue satin skirt, tightly cinched at the waist.
 I catch a glimpse of myself in the train’s large window as I make my way back to my seat.
 My hair is bundled on my head, curls frame my face, and a matching blue satin hat accented with feathers perches atop my coiffure.

 “TICKET?”